elidupuis/leaflet.zoomfs/README.md

 This is a simple extension of [Leaflet.Control.Zoom](http://leaflet.cloudmade.com/reference.html#control-zoom) that adds a fullscreen button above the zoom in and zoom out controls.

+Yes...I know...this can be done outside of Leaflet by simply changing the size of the map container element.
+The reason I built this is so the fullscreen control is fully integrated into the Leaflet interface.

 ## Features

 - adds a fullscreen button to the default zoom in and zoom out controls